Armkhi: History

 "The river Charekh on which there are 40 villages is called Kistek (Kistinka)" illustrated on General Levashov's map in 1733.

 The name of the village derives from the river Armkhi, a tributary of the Terek river.
 Several variations exist with regard to the meaning of the term "Armkhi".
 One is that the toponym derives from Ingush for "prohibited water/river"; another, that it comes from the Ingush words amr 'lake' and khi 'water'.

 The hydronym Kistinka derives from one of the old Ingush ethnonyms — Kisti.

-In 1745, Vakhushti Bagrationi mentions it as "Kistetian river" as well as "Kist-Durdzukian river".
+In 1745, Prince Vakhushti of Kartli mentions it as "Kistetian river" as well as "Kist-Durdzukian river".

 Doctor of historical sciences and archaeologist Evgeniy Krupnov wrote:

 The ancient habitat of the Kists or Kistins is determined quite accurately.
 It is the Armkhi gorge — the right tributary of the Terek, 22 km south of the city of Ordzhonikidze, because this river was called in Georgian "Kistetistskali" and "Kistinka" in Russian sources; neighboring Ossetians call it "Makal-don".